stxss/CS50X/README.md

 Then, I set a file to have a ```chat_id``` of a user and a ```set_img``` boolean value.
 This is to check if a user has sent any image yet, to be able to use the join function later.

+Then, the bot transcribes and creates two files, one for a normal transcription and another for a transcription with timestamps.
+Each file, upon being sent to the user, is deleted from the system.

+But how are the files sent?

+Telegram has inline buttons, which I make use of.
+When a user sends a valid message (voice, audio or image) this keyboard is prompted, where the user chooses what to do next.